fototo/jfisher-usgs.github.com/about.md

 A hydrologist with the U.S. Geological Survey.
 My interests include groundwater modeling, optimization techniques, infographics, and software development.
 See [curriculum vitae](/vitae.html) for additional information.
-Details on building this blog are available [here](/lessons/2012/05/30/jekyll-build-on-windows/).
+A tutorial on building this blog is available [here](/lessons/2012/05/30/jekyll-build-on-windows/).

 <div class="img-centered">